 1.2.10 how to contact us or the relevant supervisory authorities if you have a complaint.

 1.3 The website to which this policy relates is operated by us, Embracing Future Potential Ltd which trades and operates as Embracing Future Potential Ltd including on our website for which the domain is careerswithdisabilities.com.
 Our address is The Courtyard Oakwood Park Business Centre, Fountains Road, Harrogate, England, HG3 3BF.
+We are a private limited company registered in England and Wales, registration number 12406305.
 We are in the business of providing information services.
 Our principal contact for data protection purposes is Luke Kitchen, Company Director, who may be contacted by email at [email protected]

 1.4 When we collect, use and process personal data we are subject to the provisions of the General Data Protection Regulation (GDPR), which applies across the European Economic Area (EEA) (including in the United Kingdom) and the Data Protection Act 2018, and we are responsible as a ‘controller’ of that personal information for the purposes of those laws.
 In other words, we are primarily responsible for that data and we (sometimes with others) determine the purposes and means of the processing of personal data.